 Testing Your Brands Purpose For Consumer Impact

-We talk a lot about subjectivity in the packaging design process, but it extends beyond the external look of a product.
+We often discuss subjectivity in the packaging design process, but it extends beyond the product’s external appearance.
 Subjectivity can negatively impact every aspect of a brand, including how consumers feel about its purpose.

 How do consumers feel about your brand?
 Do they understand your purpose?
 Better yet, do they resonate with it?
 How can you communicate your purpose in a better way?